-There are a number of forum posts online from disgruntled USPS customers that have received this alert and then waited and waited for their package to arrive, yet to no avail.
+There are several forum posts online from disgruntled USPS customers who have received this alert and then waited and waited for their package to arrive, yet to no avail.

 USPS Customer Services can be contacted here.
 Explain that you opened a Research Case, that seemingly reached a conclusion and no further information has been received.

-With any luck, the representative will be able to provide more details on the location of the item and whether it is in fact lost.
+With any luck, the representative will be able to provide more details on the location of the item and whether it is lost.

 If the latter proves true, you will need to begin a missing item claim for compensation.

-In most cases, the package has been found and the item will be making its way to the destination address.
+In most cases, the package has been found and the item will be arriving at the destination address.

-You should receive follow updates that confirm the whereabouts of the mail item and whether there is anything you need to do.
+You should receive follow-up updates that confirm the whereabouts of the mail item and whether there is anything you need to do.

 If no information is forthcoming, you will need to contact USPS directly.